Samsung/ONE-vscode/docs/Glossary.md

 ### Toolchain

-`Toolchain` is a collection of tool.
+`Toolchain` is a collection of tools.
 Now you could think it as `ONE` itself.

 <img src="https://user-images.githubusercontent.com/7223627/172834540-945ed5f9-82b0-4388-bd46-4ea10587d701.gif" width=500 />